saucelabs/sauce-docs/docs/test-fairy/using-test-fairy/dashboard.md

 The **USER FEEDBACK** tab displays user feedback submitted using the shake-to-report feature.
 The feedback is linked to the session in which it was created and contains: - A screenshot. - The text the user entered. - The reporter's email (which can be different from the user identified in the session).

-Each issue can be linked to a bug tracking system by clicking the **CREATE BUG** button in the **ISSUE** column.
+Each issue can be linked to a bug tracking system by clicking the **CREATE BUG** in the **ISSUE** column.
 Apps already connected to a bug-tracking system will display the issue link/number inside the button.